 In December 2004, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") 123R, "Share-Based Payment."
 This revised standard addresses the accounting for share- based payment transactions in which a company receives employee services in exchange for either equity instruments of the company or liabilities that are based on the fair value of the company's equity instruments or that may be settled by the issuance of such equity instruments.
 Under the new standard, companies will no longer be able to account for share-based compensation transactions using the intrinsic method in accordance with APB 25.
 Instead, companies will be required to account for such transactions using a fair-value method and recognize the expense in the statements of operations.
 SFAS 123R became effective for all interim or annual periods beginning after June 15, 2005.
-SFAS 123R is not expected to have a material impact on the Company's financial condition or results of operations as the Company currently does not receive employee services in exchange for either equity instruments of the Company or liabilities that are based on the fair value of the Company's equity instruments or that may be settled by the issuance of such equity instruments.
+SFAS 123R is not expected to have a material impact on the Company's financial condition or results of operations as the Company currently does not receive employee services in exchange for either equity instruments or liabilities that are based on the fair value of the Company's equity instruments or that may be settled by the issuance of such equity instruments as the Company currently does not receive employee services in exchange for either equity instruments of the Company or liabilities that are based on the fair value of the Company's equity instruments or that may be settled by the issuance of such equity instruments.

-In December 2004, the FASB issued SFAS No. 153, "Exchanges of Nonmonetary Assets -an amendment of APB Opinion No. 29".
+In December 2004, the FASB issued SFAS No. 153, "Exchanges of Nonmonetary Assets - an amendment of APB Opinion No. 29".
 This standard requires exchanges of productive assets to be accounted for at fair value, rather than at carryover basis, unless (1) neither the asset received nor the asset surrendered has a fair value that is determinable within reasonable limits or (2) the transactions lack commercial substance.
 The Statement is effective for non-monetary asset exchanges occurring in fiscal periods beginning after June 15, 2005.
 The Company has not entered into these types of nonmonetary asset exchanges during the last five years.
 Accordingly, the adoption of this pronouncement is not expected to have a material impact on the Company's financial condition or results of operations.